Contacts

 7. For employed students applying for a study visa to France of type D: employment verification (including salary details), and work record book.

-8. For students needing a student visa to France: a certificate from the college, university, etc.
+8. For students interested in obtaining a student visa to France: a certificate from the college, university, etc is required.

-10. Accommodation confirmation for at least the first 3 months of stay in the country (could be a hotel booking, confirmation of accommodation from the educational institution, an application from a private individual for housing, etc.).
+10. Accommodation confirmation for at least the first 3 months of stay in the country (it could be a hotel booking, confirmation of accommodation from the educational institution, an application from a private individual for housing, etc.).
 The address of residence in France must be included.

 11. Sponsorship letter form from the consulate (for dependent students).